-Our results indicated that probably in short term jammer radiation-treated animals group, the motivation of escape from the water and the use of the different cues (outside of the water pool) accompanied by blocking the transfer of signals and disrupting mobile radiation provided better learning.
-However, in long term radiation-treated jammer, animals repeating the same work (test) undermines the motivation; this influences the neural responses and the performance, and then reduces the long-term retention and knowledge acquisition.
-Moreover, environmental conflicts such as radiofrequency waves lead to behavioral alternations: however. disrupting performance through jammer router from the animal's environment couldn't improve the brain performance on the spatial memory and learning.
+Our results indicated that probably in short term jammer radiation-treated animals group, the motivation of escape from the water and the use of the different cues (outside of the water pool) accompanied by blocking the transfer of and mobile signals disrupting radiation provided better learning.
+However, in long term radiation-treated jammer, animals group repeating the same work (test) undermines the motivation; this influences the neural responses and the performance, and then reduces the long-term retention and knowledge acquisition.
+Moreover, environmental conflicts such as radiofrequency waves lead to behavioral alternations; however, disrupting mobile performance through jammer router from the animal's environment couldn't improve the brain performance on the spatial memory and learning.